 November – Andromeda

 They say the Andromeda Galaxy, a mere 2.5 million light years from Earth, is the most distant object visible to the human eye.
-Head out to an on a moonless weekend and try your luck.
+Head out to an Astrotourism Town on a moonless weekend and try your luck.
 Will you be able to see Andromeda?

 December – Venus on Christmas Eve